 The first thing that the wave of panic that has paralysed the country obviously shows is that our society no longer believes in anything but bare life.
 From extreme personal hygiene precautions to hiring professionals similar to a Janitorial Cleaning Kingston company to cleaning their business premises regularly – the world has become doubly conscious and equally frightened.
 While it is obvious that the humans race (Italians, in particular) are disposed to sacrifice practically everything – the normal conditions of life, social relationships, work, even friendships, affections, and religious and political convictions-to the danger of getting sick.
 Bare life-and the danger of losing it-is not something that unites people, but blinds and separates them.

 The paradox that seems to elude Agamben is that spatially isolating oneself is a collective response to the crisis.
 ‘Other human beings,’ he continues, “as in the plague described in Alessandro Manzoni’s novel, are now seen solely as possible spreaders of the plague whom one must avoid at all costs and from whom one needs to keep oneself at a distance of at least a meter.’
 But another novel, Albert Camus’ La Peste, provides the exact opposite lesson: It’s only through human solidarity-or what Jean-Paul Satre called Being-for-Others-that the spread of the plague can be halted and the community saved.

 There is an alternative to the lockdowns, though: the herd immunity strategy, in which large numbers of people are allowed to become infected and, hence, develop immunity, was part of the Netherlands’ and Britain’s early plans and, more recently, seems to spiked the interest of Donald Trump.
-This is the reduction of entire populations to bare life; herd immunity is the almost perfect realisation of a society governed by biopolitics.
-It’s a Darwinian dystopia where older, at-risk, and less productive members of society are sacrificed for younger, healthy, more productive economic subjects.
+This is the reduction of entire populations to bare life; herd immunity is the almost perfect realisation of a society governed by bio-politics.
+It’s a Darwinian dystopia where older, at-risk, and less productive members of society are sacrificed for younger, healthier, more productive economic subjects.
 Nonetheless, despite the herd immunity approach in place, many individuals are attempting to enhance their immunity through a variety of methods, including the use of wellness goods such as ActivatedYou (see Activated You reviews before purchase) that aid in an individual’s general health.